contranat/LINUX/README.md

 # Fasta project

 Fasta script is ran within your home directory in a folder called RAW_DATA.
-In this folder make sure to have your .sh file along with "bigdata.fna.qz"
+In this folder make sure to have your .sh file along with "bigdata.fna.qz".

 <img width="544" alt="Screenshot 2025-05-07 at 10 52 54 PM" src="https://github.com/user-attachments/assets/1ba34886-9384-446c-906d-d1d7e095c215" />

 # Backup.sh project